omg-community/regular-place-kit/README.md

 ## Set up Visual Studio Code

+This repository is set up to use VSCode.
 If you haven't already, install [Visual Studio Code](https://code.visualstudio.com/) from Visual Studio's website.

-Now, copy the plugin's code onto your system.
-To clone this repository in Visual Studio Code, open the Command Palette with `Ctrl` + `Shift` + `P` and search for "Git: Clone".
-Select "Clone from GitHub", and enter `omg-community/regular-place-kit`.

-Select a directory to store this repository in, like `Documents/Code`.
+Clone this repository and open it.

-[tell the dev to install recommended extensions when prompted]
+Once you've opened the repository, install any recommended extensions when prompted.

 ## Set up a local Minecraft server for testing